Finland’s Working Holiday Visa for Australians

 • Colour copies of the passport page containing personal data, and all passport pages with notes/stamps

-• Document showing that you are legally staying in the country where you are submitting the application
+• Document showing that you are legally staying in the country where you are submitting the application (if you are not a citizen of the country where you are applying)

 • Form MP_1 (if you already are in Finland and apply for your first residence permit)

-• Bank statement/s proving you have at least €2,000 (approx. AUD3,100)
+• Bank statement/s proving you have at least €2,450 (approx. AUD4,000)

-There is an electronic application fee of €380 (approx. AUD600) if you apply online, or a paper application fee of €480 (approx. AUD760) if submitting a paper form and documents at a Finnish embassy, consulate or a Finnish Immigration Service point.
-This fee is not charged to New Zealand citizens applying for the same type of visa.
+There is an electronic application fee of €380 (approx. AUD620) if you apply online, or a paper application fee of €480 (approx. AUD780) if submitting a paper form and documents at a Finnish embassy, consulate or a Finnish Immigration Service point.
+In 2021, this fee was €410 for electronic applications or €610 for paper applications, so the costs have actually reduced since then.

 More information is available on the Finnish Immigration Service website.